PROJECT FIRSTLINE IS FOR YOU!

 Nebraska ICAP is proud to be a Project Firstline partner, working to support the Frontline Healthcare Workers in their need for Infection Control training and resources.
 You can find more information about the Project Firstline initiative on the CDC website.

 Nebraska ICAP is utilizing social media to distribute Project Firstline information, training modules, upcoming training events and efforts that are happening on the local level.
-Check back as we may beading other social media platforms as this initiative grows.
+Check back as we may be adding other social media platforms as this initiative grows.